Register your Information for Free Stone Samples Sent Express to You!

 • Burn Time: A longer burn time means less frequent tending to the fire, allowing you to enjoy a relaxing atmosphere without interruption.
 Hardwoods generally burn longer than softwoods due to their dense structure, making them ideal for sustained heating.

-• Smoke Production: Minimizing smoke production is essential for maintaining air quality and reducing creosote build-up in your chimney.
+• Smoke Production: Minimising smoke production is essential for maintaining air quality and reducing creosote build-up in your chimney.
 Hardwoods produce less smoke than softwoods, ensuring a cleaner and more efficient burn.

 • Moisture Content: Properly seasoned wood with low moisture content burns more efficiently and produces less smoke—season hardwood for at least six months to a year to achieve the best results.